apache/beam/learning/prompts/code-generation/05_io_spanner.md

         | "Log Data" >> Map(logging.info))
 ```

-ReadFromSpanner is a built-in Apache Beam transform that reads data from a Cloud Spanner table.
+The `ReadFromSpanner` transform is a built-in Apache Beam transform that reads data from a Cloud Spanner table.
 The `ReadFromSpanner` transform returns a `PCollection` of `NamedTuple` objects.
 The `NamedTuple` object is a Python class that represents a row in a Cloud Spanner table.

 Registering a coder for `NamedTuple` is required to use `NamedTuple` as a row type:
 ```python
  coders.registry.register_coder(ExampleRow, coders.RowCoder)
 ```
-For more information on how to register a coder for a custom type, visit [here](https://beam.apache.org/documentation/programming-guide/#data-encoding-and-type-safety).
+For more information about how to register a coder for a custom type, see [Data encoding and type safety](https://beam.apache.org/documentation/programming-guide/#data-encoding-and-type-safety).

-SpannerOptions class defines three command line arguments `project_id`, `instance_id` and `database_id` that are used to configure `ReadFromSpanner` transform.
-Those arguments are parsed from a command line using [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/).
+The `SpannerOptions` class defines the command-line arguments `project_id`, `instance_id` and `database_id`, which are used to configure the `ReadFromSpanner` transform.
+These arguments are parsed from the command line using [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/).